FangjinhuaWang/IterMVS/README.md

 * In ``eval_tanks.sh``, set `TANK_TESTING` as the root directory of the dataset and `--outdir` as the directory to store the reconstructed point clouds.
 * `CKPT_FILE` is the path of checkpoint file (default as our pretrained model which is trained on DTU, the path is `checkpoints/dtu/model_000015.ckpt`).
 We also provide our pretrained model trained on BlendedMVS (`checkpoints/blendedmvs/model_000015.ckpt`)
 * Test on GPU by running `bash eval_tanks.sh`.
 The code includes depth map estimation and depth fusion.
 The outputs are the point clouds in `ply` format.
+* For our detailed quantitative results on Tanks & Temples, please check the leaderboards ([Tanks & Temples: trained on DTU](https://www.tanksandtemples.org/details/2566/), [Tanks & Temples: trained on BlendedMVS](https://www.tanksandtemples.org/details/2679//).

 ### Evaluation on ETH3D:
 * In ``eval_eth.sh``, set `ETH3D_TESTING` as the root directory of the dataset and `--outdir` as the directory to store the reconstructed point clouds.
 * `CKPT_FILE` is the path of checkpoint file (default as our pretrained model which is trained on DTU, the path is `checkpoints/dtu/model_000015.ckpt`).
 We also provide our pretrained model trained on BlendedMVS (`checkpoints/blendedmvs/model_000015.ckpt`)
 * Test on GPU by running `bash eval_eth.sh`.
 The code includes depth map estimation and depth fusion.
 The outputs are the point clouds in `ply` format.

-* For our detailed quantitative results on Tanks & Temples and ETH3D, please check the leaderboards ([Tanks & Temples: trained on DTU](https://www.tanksandtemples.org/details/2566/), [Tanks & Temples: trained on BlendedMVS](https://www.tanksandtemples.org/details/2679//), [ETH3D: trained on DTU](https://www.eth3d.net/result_details?id=368), [ETH3D: trained on BlendedMVS](https://www.eth3d.net/result_details?id=379)).
+* For our detailed quantitative results on ETH3D, please check the leaderboards ([ETH3D: trained on DTU](https://www.eth3d.net/result_details?id=368), [ETH3D: trained on BlendedMVS](https://www.eth3d.net/result_details?id=379)).

 ## Training
 ### DTU